 - Select the icon in the address bar and choose “Always allow www.google.com to access your microphone.“.

 - Select the microphone you are using in the drop-down menu.

 - Select “Done“.

 - From Google Chrome, select the Menu button located at the upper-right corner.

 - Select “Settings“.

 - Open the “Show advanced settings” link at the bottom.

 - In the “Privacy” section, select the “Content settings…” button.

-- Scroll all the way down to the “Media” section.
+- Scroll all the way down to the “Microphone” section.
 Select a “Microphone” in the drop-down menu.